-When upgrading the server, replaying a journal patch, or performing any activity that modifies the db. files, you must restart the offline checkpoint process so that the files in the offline_db directory match the ones in the live server directory.
-The easiest way to restart the offline checkpoint process is to run the live_checkpoint script after modifying the db. files, as follows:
+When upgrading the server, replaying a journal patch, or performing any activity that modifies the db. files, you must ensure that the offline checkpoint process is functioning correctly so that the files in the offline_db directory match the ones in the live server directory.